pvvx/ATC_MiThermometer/python-interface/README.md

 ### atc_mi_advertising.py

-Technically, *atc_mi_advertising.py* is a very small and basic wrapper of the separate *construct_gallery* Python module, which does all the logic underneath.
-In turn, *construct_gallery*  relies on [construct-editor](https://github.com/timrid/construct-editor), a very powerful, well-designed and extensible module which implements all the construct editor widgets.
+Technically, *atc_mi_advertising.py* is a very small and basic wrapper of the separate *construct-gallery* Python module, which does all the logic underneath.
+In turn, *construct-gallery*  relies on [construct-editor](https://github.com/timrid/construct-editor), a very powerful, well-designed and extensible module which implements all the construct editor widgets.

 ```mermaid
 classDiagram